New Zealand’s name inspires pictures of mountains, glaciers, forests, pristine lands, and lots and lots of sheep.

 8. Get outdoors in Kaikoura

 This is a coastal town several miles north of Christchurch.
 It is set on a peninsula, which makes it an awesome place to enjoy the mountain scenery while searching for whales and dolphins.
 Whale Watch Kaikoura is the best company to go whale-watching with here.
-They are a Maori-owned tour company that guarantee you see at least one whale on your trip (otherwise they refund you 80% of the cost).
-Additionally, there are is an interesting museum, a handful of historical sights, and the Maori Leap limestone cave.
+They are a Maori-owned tour company that guarantees you see at least one whale on your trip (otherwise, they refund you 80% of the cost).
+Additionally, there is an interesting museum, a handful of historical sights, and the Maori Leap limestone cave to see while you’re here.

 9. Explore Wellington Botanic Gardens

 Of all the beautiful gardens throughout the country, this is perhaps the most popular.
-There is a vast native forest, an international plant collection, a rose garden, and a landscaped area — complete with duck pond, sculptures, a playground, and a cafe.
-Created in 1868, the park spans a massive 61 acres.
+There is a vast native forest, an international plant collection, a rose garden, and a landscaped area — complete with a duck pond, sculptures, a playground, and a cafe.
+Created in 1868, the park spans a massive 25 hectares (60 acres) and makes for a great place to stroll or relax with a book.
+You can take the five-minute trip to the top on the cable car from Lambton Quay or hike your way up to the gardens.
+The views are incredible, and it’s everything you need to have a wonderful day outdoors.
 Admission is free.

 10. Ride the Christchurch gondola

 If you are in Christchurch, take the gondola ride up Mount Vaendish.
 The ride is 10 minutes and offers the best views of the city.
 There is a restaurant at the top if you want to grab a bite to eat while you enjoy the scenery too.
-Most people walk back down (you can also walk up if you don’t mind the exercise; it takes around 45 minutes).
-Tickets are 30 NZDround trip.
+Most people walk back down (you can also walk up if you don’t mind the exercise, which takes around 45 minutes).
+If you want to spend more time on the mountain, there are plenty of walking trails at the top.
+Tickets are 42 NZD (round trip).
+Wellington and Queenstown also have gondolas for views over these cities as well.

 11. Enjoy Queenstown

 The action capital of the country, Queenstown is one of the most fun cities I’ve ever visited.
-There’s a lot of outdoor activities and sports (bungy jumping is the most popular) to do in the area, amazing restaurants, and the best nightlife in New Zealand.
+There are a lot of outdoor activities and sports (bungy jumping is the most popular) to do in the area.
+You can go ziplining with views of Lake Wakatipu or hit the slopes at one of the nearby ski resorts.
+Lake Wakatipu offers boating, kayaking, swimming, and more if you prefer water activities.
+The city has a ton of amazing restaurants and the best nightlife in New Zealand.
 Everyone who comes ends up staying longer than planned.
 Don’t skip Fergburger either — they have the best burgers in the country!

 12. Watch a Maori cultural show

-Maori culture is important to understanding life in this country; you’ll find Maori symbols and words throughout the country.
-See a Maori cultural show while you are there to get a better understanding of the life and history of the country’s native population.
-The most popular shows are in Rotorua and cost 110-145 NZD per person.
+The Maori are the indigenous people who came to New Zealand from Polynesia in the 14th century.
+Getting to know Maori culture is important to understanding life in this country.
+Maori make up about 16% of the country’s population and you’ll see Maori symbols and words throughout the country as you travel.
+See a Maori cultural show while you are here to get a better understanding of their culture and history.
+The most popular shows are in Rotorua and cost 170-260 NZD per person (most are 3-4 hours and include a meal).

 13. Explore Milford Sound